Shimron: Tel Shimron Excavations (2016-)

-The first two years of excavation were uncovered remains from the Middle Bronze Age, Iron Age, Persian Period, Hellenistic Period, and Roman Period.
+The first five years of excavation uncovered remains from the Middle Bronze Age, Iron Age, Persian Period, Hellenistic Period, Roman Period, and Mamluk period.

-Tel Shimron Excavations continued the dig in 2021, continuing the work of previous years.
+In 2023, excavators uncovered a mudbrick passageway with a corbelled arched roof, the first of its kind in the southern Levant.
+While excavating the entrance to the passageway, the team found a "Nahariya bowl", a seven-cupped vessel which is thought to have had ritual function.
+In November 2024, archaeologists revealed their discovery of a monumental structure containing a large cache of rare cultic objects used by the Canaanites 3,800 years ago.

 History and archaeology

 Neolithic

 Very little Neolithic material has been found at Tel Shimron, but during the 2010 excavation, a PPNB arrowhead as well as remains of the Wadi Rabah culture were discovered.

 Chalcolithic

 Sparse evidence of the Ghassulian Culture of the Chalcolithic period was uncovered during the 2010 Excavation.

 Early Bronze Age

 Due to Middle Bronze remains that lie atop the Early Bronze strata, it is difficult to gain a detailed picture of the Early Bronze Age at Shimron.
 Surveys have suggested the site was first settled in the EB I, and there was a gap in settlement during the EB III.

 Middle Bronze Age

 Tel Shimron was at its largest, 19.5 hectares, during the Middle Bronze Age.
 The site is mentioned in the MB I Execration Texts, and its size and location suggest that it was an important inland city in the interconnected trade network of growing ports and the Jezreel Valley trade route.
 A cylinder seal found, dating to the MB II, further attests the international nature of Shimron as a site along an important trade route during the MB.
 In general, Shimron is part of a larger trend of booming urbanism and fortification as well as international trade during the MB.

+The juxtaposition of domestic activity in the lower city and monumental buildings on the acropolis provides an intriguing case of status differences in the Middle Bronze Age.